yang-zheming/Hugo-Github-Netlify/content/talk/example/index.md

 location: Source Themes HQ
 address:
-  street: 450 Serra Mall
+  street:
-  city: Stanford
+  city: Lanzhou
-  region: CA
+  region:
-  postcode: '94305'
+  postcode:
-  country: United States
+  country: China

-summary:
+summary: APSIPA ASC 2019
-abstract: "APSIPA ASC 2019 (www.apsipa2019.org) is the 11th annual conference organized by Asia-Pacific Signal and Information Processing Association (APSIPA), which will be held on November 18-21, 2019, in Lanzhou, China.
+abstract: "APSIPA ASC 2019 is the 11th annual conference organized by Asia-Pacific Signal and Information Processing Association (APSIPA), which will be held on November 18-21, 2019, in Lanzhou, China.
 Founded in 2009, APSIPA aims to promote research and education in signal processing, information technology, and communications.
 The annual conferences have been held previously in Sapporo, Japan (2009), Singapore (2010), Xi’an, China (2011), Los Angeles, USA (2012), Kaohsiung, China (2013), Siem Reap, Cambodia (2014), Hong Kong, China (2015), Jeju, Korea (2016), and Kuala Lumpur, Malaysia (2017) and Hawaii, USA (2018).
 APSIPA is interested in all aspects of signal and information processing theories, algorithms, securities, implementations, and applications.
 All accepted papers will be indexed by EI compendex and archived by IEEE Xplore."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.